 I have to confess something.

 I was a high school football player from a small private school that posted its best win-loss record in ten years my senior year at 3-7.
 A 6′ even, 220lb starting left tackle, I wasn’t good enough to walk on at the local community college, which was okay since I was going on academic scholarship to a major 4-year school…Mississippi State University.
-MSU football had a few good years back in those days (mid-nineties to early-aughts), but nothing special…more often than not, we were fair-to-middling with occasional shots to be more than that, but we served our stints at the bottom in the intervening years.
+MSU football had a few good years back in those days (mid-nineties to early-aughts), but nothing special…more often than not, they were fair-to-middling with occasional shots to be more than that but had served its share of stints at the bottom in the intervening years.

 This was hard to take, being a former player with a losing teams in high school going to another school with a below-par football program.
 It was particularly bad in that the famous University of Alabama was the next closest school (just an hour drive), home to what is arguably the greatest college football program in history.
 Even That School Up North had a history of championship teams.
 There are MSU fans where I live, but they’re matched and possibly outnumbered by the Bama and TSUN people.
 Even in my family, my dad was a big TSUN fan, and my brother has had an angry love for the Tide for most of his life.
 So I developed had a defense mechanism for handling this: self-deprecation and negative prediction.
 “Oh, they’ll just give the game away.”
 “They looked better than usual today.”
 “Nobody really expected them to win that one.”
 “Hey, that’s Mississippi State for you.”